NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Dependency-Resolution.md

 NuGet 3.x applies four main rules to resolve dependencies: lowest applicable version, floating versions, nearest-wins, cousin dependencies.

 #### Lowest applicable version
+<a name="lowest-applicable-version"></a>

 NuGet 3.x restores the lowest possible version of a package as defined by its dependencies.
 This rule also applied to dependencies on the application or the class library unless declared as [floating](#floating-versions).

 For example, in the following figure *1.0-Beta* is considered lower than *1.0* so NuGet chooses the 1.0 version: